VerenaK90/Clonal_hematopoiesis/README.md

 ### Analysis and plots

-Once the parameter estimation has been finished, extract .csv-files from the .db files using the function abc-export.
+Once the parameter estimation has been finished, extract .csv-files from the .db files using the function abc-export (or directly download them from Mendeley).
 The fits can then be inspected using the script (Analysis_and_plots/Plot_fits_published_data.R)[Analysis_and_plots/Plot_fits_published_data.R].

 This script
 - plots model vs data for each sample (as shown in **Fig. 3b,f,l, Fig. SXX**)